edhowland/viper/Vish.md

 ###f Setting variables in in source files.

-Any variables declared in a file of Vish source code and then loaded by the 'source' or '-s file.vsh' option will become global variables.
+Any variables declared in a file of Vish source code and then loaded by the 'source' command or '-s file.vsh' option will become global variables.
 This is not true for variables set in the '-e "foo=bar"' option.
 But can be made global via the 'global' statement.